Nooman-LabSTICC/manyGUI/README.md

 ----
 > If you found problems following this steps, please considers use the OpenPiton version that already is integrated with ManyGUI.
-To do so, please follow the instruction of this [link](https://github.com/Nooman-LabSTICC/nooman-openpiton)
+To do so, please follow the instructions of this [link](https://github.com/Nooman-LabSTICC/nooman-openpiton)
 ----